Please note, the following practices are restricted due to Covid-19 – read more here.

 Will a charity shop collect from my home or office?

 Some charity shops are able to collect donations from you, for example if your donation is large.
 However, a charity shop’s capacity to be able to do this varies widely and we recommend that you contact the shop first to check.

 You can also utilise charity house-to-house collection sacks that may appear through your front door.
-If you take this route we advise that you make sure the sack you fill is going to a registered charity.
+If you take this route we advise that you read the small print and make sure the sack you fill is going direct to a registered charity.